Randomly Compiled Quantum Simulation with Exponentially Reduced Circuit Depths: Introduction

 compared to $ O\left( \frac{(\lambda T)^2}{\epsilon} \right)$ for the regular qDRIFT protocol.
+Here, if the Hamiltonian is defined as $H=\sum_j h_j H_j$, $\norm{H_j}=1$ and $h_j>0$, then the parameter $\lambda$ is defined as $\lambda = \sum_jh_j$.
 Notably our approach requires no auxiliary qubits or other quantum resources beyond multiple runs of the qDRIFT channel.
-Thus this work demonstrates that the method of extrapolating via classical post-processing can be successfully applied beyond staged product formulae such as Trotter-Suzuki.
+Thus, this work demonstrates that the method of extrapolating via classical post-processing can be successfully applied beyond staged product formulae such as Trotter-Suzuki.

 The structure of the paper is as follows.
 In \cref{Sec:Overview} we give an outline of the proof methods and the algorithm.
 In \cref{Sec:Results} we discuss our results, the algorithm, and previous literature.
-After this, we proceed with the formal proof of correctness of the algorithm. \cref{Sec:Series_Expansion} gives a series expansion for the time evolved observable under the iterated qDRIFT channel, \cref{Sec:Richarson_Extrapolation} gives the Richardson extrapolation procedure, \cref{Sec:Richardson_Bounds} gives error bounds on the Richardson estimator, and finally \cref{Sec:Robust_Richardson} shows that the Richardson estimator is robust to measurement error and gives circuit depth and gate count scaling.
+After this, we proceed with the formal proof of correctness of the algorithm. \cref{Sec:Series_Expansion} gives a series expansion for the time-evolved observable under the iterated qDRIFT channel, \cref{Sec:Richarson_Extrapolation} gives the Richardson extrapolation procedure, \cref{Sec:Richardson_Bounds} gives error bounds on the Richardson estimator, and finally \cref{Sec:Robust_Richardson} shows that the Richardson estimator is robust to measurement error and gives circuit depth and gate count scaling.